mislav/blog/_posts/2011-12-12-vim-revisited.md

 The quality of the color theme will depend severely on your terminal emulator.
-You should consider using a graphical Vim to reach the highest quality of typeface and color; a graphical environment can also offers extra options such as antialiasing and line spacing settings.
+You should consider using a graphical Vim to reach the highest quality of typeface and color; a graphical environment can also offer extra options such as antialiasing and line spacing settings.

 ## Find your killer features